fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 o = {}; // You guessed it: Uncaught TypeError: Assignment to constant variable.
 ```

-So why is this useful?

-# That ol' bugbear: Performance
+# Which Should I Use?

+I've seen some claims floating around that `const` assists with runtime engines that utilize just-in-time compilation, but I haven't stumbled accross any benchmarks that support that its a substantial difference at the end of the day.

+Personally, I opt for `const` over `let` for another reason: I'd rather avoid adding more mutable state to my program than necessary.
+Defaulting to `const` forces me to make a conscious decision as to whether or not a given variable should ever change.

+Granted, the object modification clause confounds that.
+To which I say: close enough. 👍

-I'd argue that the dust has settled around ES6's landing.
-Compatibility is [wide-reaching](http://kangax.github.io/compat-table/es6/), both with browsers and the newly minted Node LTS (as of this writing, that's v6.9.1.).
+That said, now that the dust has mostly settled around ES6's landing (Compatibility is [wide-reaching](http://kangax.github.io/compat-table/es6/), both with browsers and the newly minted Node LTS), I'd recommend embracing these binding keywords -- whichever one you prefer.